Dorcas Sunday School Lesson,

 1. Before class glue a jumbo craft stick and regular-sized craft stick together to form a cross.

-2. Cut pieces of fabric using the Patterns to make the coats, tunics, and head coverings.
+2. Cut pieces of fabric using the Patterns (PDF Pattern) to make the coats, tunics, and head coverings.
 (Printing Problems?)

 3. In class let your children pick the pieces they would like to use on their stick puppets.
 Show them how to place the hole of the coat over the head and then tie it to the puppet with yarn.
 The tunic goes over the coat with the slit part in the front, and can be tied with the coat.

 4. To make the head covering glue it to the forehead of the stick puppet and then flip it over to the back of the head scrunching up the material around the face.
 Tie it in place with a piece of yarn.

 ©2011, Digital by Design, Inc. - See Copyright Information